-The exhibition story unfolded through just over 100 objects from the British Library’s extensive collection, some on display for the very first time, bridging 5,000 years and spanning five continents.
-Items ranged from carved stone inscriptions and medieval manuscripts to early printing, modern handwriting and digital inputting systems.
+The exhibition story unfolded through over 100 objects from the British Library’s extensive collection.
+Some were on display for the very first time, bridging 5,000 years and spanning five continents.
+Items ranged from carved stone inscriptions and medieval manuscripts, to early printing, modern handwriting, and digital inputting systems.

-With culture being driven by the experience economy with audiences looking for unusual experiences that they can talk about with friends and share on social media, the British Library is now competing with a wide range of leisure activities.
+With culture being driven by the experience economy, and audiences looking for unusual encounters that they can talk about with friends and share on social media, The British Library is now competing with a wide range of leisure activities.

-So it was important that their media spokespeople conveyed the exhibition in an engaging, interactive and fun exploration of the past, present and future of writing.
-They should communicate a sense of the ‘extraordinary in the ordinary’ in all the regional, national and international media coverage planned and then requested as the project gathered momentum.
+It was important that their media spokespeople conveyed the exhibition in an engaging, interactive and fun exploration of the past, present, and future of writing.
+They needed to communicate a sense of the ‘extraordinary in the ordinary’ in the regional, national, and international media coverage planned and subsequently requested, as the project gathered momentum.

-This exhibition also had to build on the success of the British Library’s highly popular cultural programmes over the last few years, including Harry Potter: A History of Magic and Anglo-Saxon Kingdoms: Art, Word, War – both had been blockbuster shows and we had also media trained their spokespeople for these shows.
+This exhibition had to build on the success of The British Library’s highly popular cultural programmes over the last few years, including Harry Potter: A History of Magic and Anglo-Saxon Kingdoms: Art, Word, War.
+Both had been blockbuster shows, for which we had, once again media trained their spokespeople.

-Writing: Making Your Mark was an interactive show, celebrating the act of writing across the globe, displayed into 5 parts: The Origins of Writing, Writing Systems and Styles, Materials and Technology, People and Writing and The Future of Writing.
+Writing: Making Your Mark was an interactive show, celebrating the act of writing across the globe, displayed into five parts: The Origins of Writing, Writing Systems and Styles, Materials and Technology, People and Writing, and The Future of Writing.

 We undertook thorough preparation and research.
 This included meetings with the press team, surveying their spokespeople, reviewing the communications plan, and reading all the relevant materials, including the book to accompany the exhibition.